 "How about you fix me one of those chickens in a pot!"
 I yelled.
 "I haven't eaten since yesterday!"

 Our little kerfuffle had drawn some attention, and the soldiers started to gather in the doorways from the reading rooms to the atrium.
-There was nothing else going on.
-This pathetic squabble was something.
+There was nothing going on.
+This pathetic squabble was a something.
 Therefore interesting.
 One or two raised their cellphones and started filming, contrary to standing orders.
 I said nothing to them.

 "You hear me, woman?
 I'm hungry, I need something to eat!"